erikkroes/erikkroes-nl/src/blog/a-closer-look-a-family-evacuated-from-afghanistan-arrives-at-dulles.md

 ---
 title: 'A closer look: "A family evacuated from Afghanistan arrives at Dulles"'
+description: >-
-description: I shared an image of Afghan refugees too haphazardly.
+  I shared an image of Afghan refugees too haphazardly.
 Let's have a second look.
-date: 2021-08-29
+date: 2021-08-29T00:00:00.000Z
-cover: "/assets/media/e90w5dgxoaqytjs.jpg"
+cover: /assets/media/e90w5dgxoaqytjs.jpg
 cover_alt: 5 members of an Afghan family arriving in a US airport
 eleventyExcludeFromCollections: false
+_template: post
 ---

 I shared an image of Afghan refugees too haphazardly.
 Let's have a second look.

 {% image "./src/assets/media/e90w5dgxoaqytjs.jpg", "5 members of an Afghan family arriving in a US airport" %}